controversies-of-science/science-collective/README.md

     <img src="https://github.com/controversies-of-science/science-collective/blob/master/images/physorg-pseudoscience.png" width="100%" />
 </p>

-One thing to notice about their guidelines is that this is not so much a purpose-driven, principled approach, but rather focused upon the minutia, the transactional details which would ideally be handled by the infrastructure and system for feedback.
+One thing to notice about their guidelines is that this is not so much a purpose-driven, principled approach, but rather focused upon the minutia, the transactional details.
+One guideline about avoiding pointless verbiage is borderline pedantic.
 What's interesting about phys.org's policy on non-mainstream theories is that it seems to leave the suggestion that the point of the comments is to support mainstream theory.
 It can be argued that the guidelines say a lot about the point of comments on phys.org.

 Another commenter, Captain_Stumpy, [is permitted to repeatedly and overtly violate phys.org's policy against "avoiding personal attacks and name calling"](https://phys.org/news/2017-11-closest-temperate-world-orbiting-quiet.html) -- one imagines because he is defending mainstream science: